 Each Little Big Shots school screening is preceded by an informative introduction and, where possible, filmmakers are in attendance to participate in post-screening Q&A discussions.

 Teachers also have access to a comprehensive Teacher’s Kit, compiled by the screen education staff at the Australian Centre for the Moving Image, which comprises a selection of activities and focus questions to help students explore the themes and issues arising from the festival.
-A copy of the primary and secondary kits will be available closer to the festival from here.
+Download a copy of the primary and secondary kits for 2013 from here.

 "Congratulations on a fabulous program!
 The children, the teachers and the parents have all been raving about it."